What Is 25/30 As A Percent

 • Finance: Calculating interest rates, discounts, profit margins, and tax rates.

 • Statistics: Representing data in a more easily understandable format.
-For instance, expressing the proportion of people who prefer a particular product as a percentage.
+Here's a good example: expressing the proportion of people who prefer a particular product as a percentage.

 • Science: Expressing experimental results or measurements as percentages.